 Conversations with Council

-A Meaningful Way to Engage in Your City
+A Meaningful Way to Engage with Your City

 Kirkland offers many ways for residents to take part in their city—depending on how much time, interest, or leadership they want to bring.
 From attending meetings and serving on boards and commissions to participating in community events and sharing feedback, civic engagement looks different for everyone.